-Pass your Fire Rescue Victoria (FRV) tests (updated version 2026)
+Pass your Fire Rescue Victoria (FRV) Written Selection Test (updated version 2026)

-If you are applying to join Fire Rescue Victoria (FRV), you will be required to undergo several challenging Psychometric tests with Pearson’s Vue:
+If you are applying to join Fire Rescue Victoria (FRV), you will be required to undergo several challenging steps:

-1. In your initial screening you will be asked to complete a Written Selection Test (WST) by ACER which includes several timed cognitive tests:
+In your initial screening you will be asked to complete a Written Selection Test (WST) by ACER, which replaces the former Pearson Vue tests.
+The new FRV Written Selection Test includes several timed cognitive or aptitude tests:

-What to expect in your verbal reasoning test in FRV's Written Selection Test (WST) ACER:
+What to expect in your Literacy test (also known as verbal test) in FRV's Written Selection Test (WST) ACER:

 The Verbal reasoning test questions in WST ACER’s verbal reasoning test are multiple-choice test questions.
 These questions are designed to measure your verbal comprehension skills which includes your ability to process verbal information in an effective and efficient manner, identify critical issues and master the English language as a way to communicate and comprehend instructions.

 FRV's verbal test is designed to measure your ability to use the English language.
-In your Pearson's VUE verbal test you will have a list of verbal test questions to complete in a given time.
+In your FRV verbal test you will have a list of verbal test questions to complete in a given time.
 The timer is set for the entire test.
-The verbal test question style typically includes pairs of words that are associated in some way (i.e. an analogy) and a list of options.
+The verbal test question style typically includes a short text passage and severl test questons about the passage to measure how well you understood the passage.
 Your task is to select which of the options is most like the given word association.

 Let’s look at a typical verbal reasoning test example: